Work-Webteam/atWork/web/modules/contrib/tether_stats/README.txt

 The event passed down is a TetherStatsRequestToElementEvent which has the method setIdentitySet().
-Once a subscriber sets the identity set to the event, propogation stops and that identity set gets mapped to the current request.
+Once a subscriber sets the identity set to the event, propagation stops and that identity set gets mapped to the current request.

 In the TetherStatsRequestToElementSubscriber class, for example, all node pages are mapped to their respective entity bound identity sets That is,